vocdex/vocdex/README.md

 🙇🏻‍♀️ The fundamental concepts of deep supervised learning(GANs, NLP) as I am fairly new to the field.
 🔧 More advanced uses of Python (Flask,FastAPI) and PyTorch.

 I'm best reached via [LinkedIn](https://www.linkedin.com/in/shukrullo-nazirjonov/).
-I'm always open to interesting conversations and collaboration(Kaggle, Projects, Papers).
+I'm always open(maybe not at the moment) to interesting conversations and collaboration(Kaggle, Projects, Papers).